jhsu802701/tutorial-docker-stretch/README.md

 ## Layers
 * The preferred setup is SparkyLinux (or something similar) as your host system.
 Docker runs within SparkyLinux.
 Because Docker is a virtual environment, Ruby on Rails will be within a virtual environment.
-* If you must use MacOS or Windows as your host system, you should be use VirtualBox to create a SparkyLinux guest system.
+* If you must use MacOS or Windows as your host system, use VirtualBox to create a SparkyLinux guest system.
 Docker runs within SparkyLinux.
 Ruby on Rails will be in a virtual environment within a virtual machine.

 ## Block Diagram
 * The preferred setup: